 Be flexible with your creativity and be willing to make edits to your music.
 Remember, you’re not the main event, you’re being contracted/hired to enhance someone’s project/vision.

-Sometimes your music wont be used the way it was originally intended to, and that’s something you’ll have to get use to.
-I remember working with a company called JoWood (before they were bought out), and it was to my understanding that my music would be used during certain action scenes, but that didn’t happen, instead it was used during the character selection screen.
+Sometimes your music won’t be used the way it was originally intended to, and that’s something you’ll have to get used to.
+I remember working with a company called JoWood (before they were bought out), and it was to my understanding that my music would be used during certain action scenes, but that didn’t happen, instead, it was used during the character selection screen.

 Did I agree with this choice?
-No, I didn’t, I felt the music was better fit for an action scene, but at the end of the day it’s their project, it’s their decision.
+No, I didn’t, I felt the music was a better fit for an action scene, but at the end of the day it’s their project, it’s their decision.

 The easier you are to work with the more likely you’ll be hired for more projects.

-Make sure you have everything inline to move forward on an opportunity.
+Make sure you have everything in line to move forward on an opportunity.
 Let’s say a company was hyped on moving forward with a track I submitted.
-It would suck if I responded back with something along the lines of “I have get my partners approval 1st”, or “I have to setup a new bank account or another method to accept your payment” or “hold on, mom has to show me how to do an invoice” etc.
+It would suck if I responded back with something along the lines of “I have to get my partner’s approval 1st”, or “I have to set up a new bank account or another method to accept your payment” or “hold on, mom has to show me how to do an invoice” etc.

 These are just examples, but my point is the business side of things should run smoothly.
 You should have a way to accept payments, you should own the rights to the work you’re pitching and you should know how to create invoices.

-If there were sessions players or collaborative partners that assisted with the music, then you need contracts and release forms signed!
+If there were session players or collaborative partners that assisted with the music, then you need contracts and release forms signed!

-I like being in control and having ZERO snags/hangs ups, which is why I do not collaborate – To much of a risk for me & I hate risk.
+I like being in control and having ZERO snags/hangs ups, which is why I do not collaborate – Too much of a risk for me & I hate risk.

 We’re all bound to make mistakes, but try to avoid as many hangups as possible.

-Additional Tips To Insure A Smoother Business Transaction
+Additional Tips To Ensure A Smoother Business Transaction